 The Complete Guide to Stabilizer for Decomposed-Granite Paths

 Decomposed granite (DG) and crushed-stone paths give desert landscapes a natural look—but loose fines can wash away or rut under foot traffic.
-Stabilizer is a 100% psyllium, organic binder that locks those particles together, creating a firm, ADA-friendly surface that still drains like regular decomposed granite.
-Below you’ll find everything you need to know: what it is, step-by-step installation, and the key benefits for Coachella Valley projects.
+Stabilizer is a 100% psyllium, plant-based binder that locks those particles together, creating a firm, ADA-friendly surface that still drains like regular DG.
+Below you’ll find what it is, a step-by-step install, and the key benefits for Coachella Valley projects.

 What Exactly Is Stabilizer?

-Stabilizer is a powdered, plant-based binder that is pre-mixed into DG or ⅜-inch-minus crushed rock at roughly 10--15 lbs per ton of aggregate.
-When lightly moistened, the binder coats every grain; after compaction it cures into a cohesive matrix that resists erosion yet remains permeable.
+Stabilizer is a powdered, organic binder pre-mixed into DG or ⅜″ minus crushed rock at roughly 10–15 lbs per ton of aggregate.
+When lightly moistened, the binder coats each grain; after compaction it cures into a cohesive matrix that resists erosion yet remains permeable.

 Installation: 6 Simple Steps

-2 Blend Stabilizer & rock – We pre-mix for you at Low Desert Rock Supply, but you can use a cement mixer: 10–15 lbs of binder per ton.
-Uniform mixing is critical—drop-spreading over installed rock doesn’t work.
+2. Blend Stabilizer & rock — We can pre-mix at Low Desert Rock Supply by loader, or you can use a cement mixer: 10–15 lbs binder per ton.

-4 Final hydration – Lightly mist the surface until it darkens; avoid puddles.
+4. Final hydration — Mist the surface until it darkens.
+Avoid puddles.

-5 Final compaction – One more pass with the plate tamper locks everything tight.
+5. Final compaction — One more tamper pass to lock everything tight.

-6 Cure – Keep traffic off for 24 h; avoid heavy equipment for 72 h.
+6. Cure — Keep off for 24 hours; avoid heavy equipment for 72 hours.

 Five Big Benefits of Using Stabilizer

-1. Durability without concrete – Handles foot traffic, golf carts, and garden equipment while keeping a natural look.
+• Durability without concrete — Handles foot traffic, carts, and garden equipment while keeping a natural look.

-2. Erosion control – Binder stops wind blow-off and washouts during monsoon storms.
+• Erosion control — Binder limits wind blow-off and washouts during monsoon storms.

-5. Low maintenance – Occasional top-dressing and re-mist is all that’s needed; no weeds growing through cracked concrete.
+• Low maintenance — Occasional top-dressing + re-mist; no weeds through cracked concrete.

 Where Stabilizer Shines in the Coachella Valley